OsKaR31415/cours/typing.md

 ## What i'm doing wrong
  - backspace is a part of my typing
- - pressing homerow modifiers and spacebar layer
+ - pressing homerow modifiers and spacebar layer too long (so they are not clicked, but hold)